bayramkotan/bayramkotan/README.md

 ## About Me

-PhD Candidate and Data & Cloud Architect with a Master's degree in Engineering, specializing in network security research and deep learning applications.
-I hold industry certifications including PMP®, Microsoft Azure, Cisco CCNA, and ISC² CC, combining academic research with practical enterprise experience.
+PhD Candidate and Data & Cloud Architect with over a decade of hands-on experience in data science, cloud architecture, and business intelligence.
+I hold a Master's degree in Engineering along with industry certifications including PMP®, Microsoft Azure, Cisco CCNA, and ISC² CC.

-Defining "normal" in network traffic is straightforward.
-The real challenge?
-Finding anomalies hidden like needles in haystacks of millions of packets.
-That's exactly what I do — I build machine learning models that detect network attacks in real-time, turning raw traffic data into actionable security intelligence.
+I'm driven by the power of technology to solve real-world problems and enable organizations to achieve their objectives through smart, data-driven strategies.
+My proficiency extends across leading cloud platforms (Azure, AWS, GCP), virtualization technologies (Docker, Kubernetes, VMware, KVM), and open-source systems (Linux, FreeBSD, Unix).
+I specialize in building secure, scalable infrastructures that drive operational efficiency and innovation.

+My doctoral research focuses on financial crisis prediction using a multi-modal approach that combines Natural Language Processing, time series analysis, machine learning, deep learning, and transformer architectures.
+By analyzing sentiment in financial texts and forecasting economic indicators, I'm developing models that can provide early warning signals for potential market disruptions.

-My doctoral research compares 6 different algorithms (MLP, SVM, Decision Tree, Random Forest, Logistic Regression, Gaussian Naive Bayes) on the NSL-KDD dataset.
-The key insight?
-There's no single "best" model — each algorithm has unique strengths across DoS, Probe, R2L, and U2R attack categories.
-Context changes everything, and that's what makes this field fascinating.
+I also maintain active research in network security — my Master's thesis (2019) compared 6 different algorithms on the NSL-KDD dataset for intrusion detection, demonstrating that context matters more than any single "best" model when classifying DoS, Probe, R2L, and U2R attacks.

-Beyond network security, I architect data and cloud solutions while exploring how deep learning can solve real-world problems — from financial crisis prediction using NLP and transformers to traffic classification with neural networks.
+Whether through advanced analytics with BI tools like Power BI and Tableau, or virtualization and cloud integration, my focus is on delivering transformative results that support business re-engineering efforts.

 ---